pvandervelde/mindvortex/src/posts/2100-01-03-Robotics-driving-scuttle-with-ros-gazebo-simulation.md

 - I added the scuttle_gazebo, scuttle_slam and scuttle_navigation packages.
 Based on the turtlebot3
   settings but adjusted for SCUTTLE

+- Navigation
+    + Navigation in ROS1 consists requires a global planner, takes the map and determines a path from the current location to the goal, and local planner, which moves the robot towards the goal and tries to follow the path planned by the global planner
+    + Default ROS nav is path planning, a route from A to B, but it doesn't prescribe velocities / acceleration along the path.
+For that you need trajectory planner.
+Drone path planning is often done in trajectory planning, prescribing both velocity and accelerations along the path to ensure the most smooth path

 Lessons learned

 - Configuration that describes the robot.
 There are many parts and some information is duplicated